pramnora/NodeJS/README.md

 If you already understand all of the main 3 core web technologies: HTML/CSS/Javascript; and, especially, Javascript...; then, NodeJS is, quite simply, a 'must' have for you.
 The main advantages are 2...

-1- You can write/run Javascript code outside of the web browser; and, inside of a Windows DOS command terminal.
+- You can write/run Javascript code outside of the web browser; and, inside of a Windows DOS command terminal.
-2- You can use NPM/Node Package Manager -that's included with NodeJS- which is, reputedly, the biggest Javascript code library in the whole wide world
+- You can use NPM/Node Package Manager -that's included with NodeJS- which is, reputedly, the biggest Javascript code library in the whole wide world

 Basically, you run NodeJS Javascript code by using two different modes...first, open up a Windows DOS command window terminal...; then, at the DOS prompt...

-a- type Javascript code (Math.PI)...and, the Javascript code will be, instantly, evaluated
+- type Javascript code (Math.PI)...and, the Javascript code will be, instantly, evaluated
-b- type keyword: node filename.js...and, the Javascript code inside of the file will be run
+- type keyword: node filename.js...and, the Javascript code inside of the file will be run

 **NODE JS INSTALLATION PROCESS ON WINDOWS 10**